-- The Global Runoff Data Center2 (GRDCGRDC), under the auspices of the WMO, is an international archives of quality-controlled historical mean daily and monthly discharge data, from over 10,000 stations distributed inacross 159 countries, facilitating exchanges between data providers and data users.
-The most recent published version of the Exchanges into the Warld's Oceans3 detect head on the meter - 215 Freshwater Fluxes into the World's OceansFreshwater Fluxes into the World's Oceans3 dataset, based on the water balance model WaterGAP, contains-provides annual runoff values estimates covering the from 1901-2016 period. - The Global Streamflow Indices and Metadata archive (GSIM), a collection of metadata and indices derived from more than 35 000 daily streamflow time series worldwide, gathered from 12 open databases (7 national and 5 international collections) (Do et al., 2018; Gudmundsson et al., 2018). - A global dataset of monthly streamflow for 925 of the world's largest rivers connecting to the ocean was built by Dai et al. (2009), updated from Dai and Trenberth (2002). - A global database of monthly mean runoff for 986 rivers was incorporated in the NCOM, now HYCOM, U.S. model (Barron and Smedstad, 2002).
-It expands on the work of Perry et al. (1996) with corrections and additions derived from monthly mean streamflow from the U.S. Geological Survey (USGS) (Wahl et al., 1995), and extends the basic - 225 RivDIS database (Vörösmarty et al., 1998) to adjust for missing discharge attributed to small (ungauged) rivers.
-Model-derived databases: - A 35-year daily and monthly global reconstruction of river flows (GRADES) at 2.94 million river reaches, with bias correction from machine-learning derived global runoff characteristics maps, was developed in support of the Surface Water and Ocean Topography (SWOT) satellite mission (Lin et al., 2019). - A dataset of historical river discharge from 1958 to 2016 was created using the CaMa-Flood global river routing model and adjusted runoff from the land component of JRA-55 (Suzuki et al., 2018; Tsujino et al., 2018). - A global freshwater budget is included in the CORE.v2 datasets that have an accompanying database for continental runoff from rivers, groundwater and icebergs.
+- The Global Runoff Data Center2 (GRDC), under WMO, archives quality-controlled historical mean daily and monthly discharge data from over 10,000 stations across 159 countries.
+The Freshwater Fluxes into the World's Oceans3 dataset, based on the water balance model WaterGAP, provides annual runoff estimates from 1901-2016. - The Global Streamflow Indices and Metadata archive (GSIM), a collection of metadata and indices derived from more than 35 000 daily streamflow time series worldwide, gathered from 12 open databases (7 national and 5 international collections) (Do et al., 2018; Gudmundsson et al., 2018). - A global dataset of monthly streamflow for 925 of the world's largest rivers connecting to the ocean was built by Dai et al. (2009), updated from Dai and Trenberth (2002). - A global database of monthly mean runoff for 986 rivers was incorporated in the NCOM, now HYCOM, U.S. model (Barron and Smedstad, 2002).
+It expands on the work of Perry et al. (1996) with corrections and additions derived from monthly mean streamflow from the U.S. Geological Survey (USGS) (Wahl et al., 1995), and extends the basic RivDIS database (Vörösmarty et al., 1998) to adjust for missing discharge attributed to small (ungauged) rivers.

+205 Model-derived databases:

+- A 35-year daily and monthly global reconstruction of river flows (GRADES) at 2.94 million river reaches, with bias correction from machine-learning derived global runoff characteristics maps, was developed in support of the Surface Water and Ocean Topography (SWOT) satellite mission (Lin et al., 2019). - A dataset of historical river discharge from 1958 to 2016 was created using the CaMa-Flood global river routing model and adjusted runoff from the land component of JRA-55 (Suzuki et al., 2018; Tsujino et al., 2018). - A global freshwater budget is included in the CORE.v2 datasets that have an accompanying database for continental runoff from rivers, groundwater and icebergs.
 These are estimated from continental imbalances between precipitation, evaporation and storage, and then distributed between bordering ocean basins based on river routing schemes and flow estimates (Large and Yeager, 2009).